 Prior to the acceptance of any lease contract, the Servicer performs extensive checks on the contract counterparty.
-These checks include "know-your-customer" procedures such as Anti Money Laundering (AML) procedures, customer budget and credit worthiness assessments (Swiss Credit Consumer Act CCA), and the commercial terms (including residual value) of the lease contract.
-These procedures are set out in writing and performed and authorised by at least two employees.
+These checks include "know-your-customer" procedures, customer budget and credit worthiness assessments, and the commercial terms (including residual value) of the lease contract.
+These extensive procedures are set out in writing and performed and authorised by at least two employees.
 Dealers are contractually obliged to carry out checks and ensure receipt of monies due from the lessees prior to releasing the leased vehicle.
 The lessee is obliged to maintain a fully comprehensive insurance policy for the vehicle.
-The dealer is contractually obliged to buy the vehicle back at the end of the lease contract at the predetermined residual value.
+The dealer is contractually obliged to buy the vehicle back at the end of the lease contract at the pre-determined residual value.